-Three to four hundred years of oral tradition suggests that distortions and the possibility of embellishment were limitless.
-However, despite this there does appear a discernible consistency within some of the traditions, which itself suggests that some of these teachings might go back to a single historical figure.
-For example, the teachings of the four noble truths, of causal origins, and the description of the path to liberation always recur in the same fixed form, although sometimes with variants, suggests a consistency.
+Three to four hundred years of oral tradition suggest that distortions and the possibility of embellishment were limitless.
+Yet despite this possibility, there does appear a discernible consistency within some of the traditions, which itself suggests that some of these teachings might go back to a single historical figure.
+For example, the teachings of the four noble truths, of causal origins, and the description of the path to liberation always recur in the same fixed form, although sometimes with variants, and suggest consistency.
 The most ancient Buddhist traditions unanimously ascribe these teachings to the Buddha.
 Although there is admittedly much uncertainty about the historical Buddha in terms of the finer details, it is ultimately the individual who questions his existence, says Frauwallner, who must bear the burden of proof,

 “He who under such conditions refuses to place trust in an ancient and sound tradition, is the one who should be called on to furnish evidence of the reasons for which it should be held unreliable… The most ancient tradition unanimously ascribes these teachings to the Buddha and it seems to me quite arbitrary to refuse credence to this tradition” (5).

-Frauwallner makes a strong point.
-If the historical Buddhist tradition along with the historical sources suggests that a single founder is behind the core of Buddhist teaching one is in her right to accept that such a founder existed in the absence of a reason to the contrary.
-As Frauwallner contends, if a skeptic wishes to doubt the existence of the Buddha he needs to bear the burden of proof and provide a plausible explanation as to why the Buddha was a later invention or has been entirely lost to legend.
+If the historical Buddhist tradition alongside historical sources suggests that a single founder is behind the core of Buddhist teachings, one can accept that such a founder existed in the absence of a reason to the contrary.
+As Frauwallner contends, if a skeptic wishes to doubt the existence of the Buddha, he then needs to bear the burden of proof and provide a plausible explanation as to why the Buddha was a later invention or has been entirely lost to legend.

 1. Frauwallner, Erich.
 1957.
 “The historical data we possess on the Person and the Doctrine of the Buddha.”
 East and West 7(4): 309-312. p.
 309.